truenas/middleware/docs/userguide/freenas_install.rst

 * **Upgrades on 32-bit hardware are not supported.** However, if the system is currently running a 32-bit version of FreeNAS® **and** the hardware supports 64-bit, the system can be upgraded but any archived reporting graphs will be lost during the upgrade.

-* **UFS is no longer supported.** If your data currently resides on **one** UFS-formatted disk, you will need to create a ZFS volume using **other** disk(s) after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk in order to copy the data to the ZFS volume.
+* **UFS is not supported.** If your data currently resides on **one** UFS-formatted disk, you will need to create a ZFS volume using **other** disk(s) after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk in order to copy the data to the ZFS volume.
 If you only have one disk, backup its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
 If your data currently resides on a UFS RAID of disks, you will not be able to import that UFS volume.
 Instead, you will need to backup that data before the upgrade, create a ZFS volume after the upgrade, then restore the data from backup.

-* The initial configuration wizard will not recognize an encrypted ZFS pool.
-If your ZFS pool is GELI-encrypted and the :ref:`Initial Configuration Wizard` starts after the upgrade, cancel the wizard and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
-You can then rerun the wizard afterwards, if you wish to use it for post-configuration, and it will recognize that the volume has been imported and will not prompt to reformat the disks.
+* If your ZFS pool is GELI-encrypted, use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.

 * **DO NOT upgrade the ZFS pool unless you are absolutely sure that you will never want to go back to the previous version.** For this reason, the update process will not automatically upgrade the ZFS pool, though the :ref:`Alert` system will tell you if newer feature flags are available for the pool.
 Unless